-I am booked for World Book Day 2020 (5th March) but I have other dates available that week and the weeks before and after.
+I am now fully booked for World Book Day/Week 2020 (2nd – 6th March) but I have other dates available in the weeks before and after.

 I love visiting schools, it’s one of the best parts of my job - to inspire children and encourage creativity through drawing and writing.
 As well as being very active doing talks and workshops in schools, I run creative after-school Illustration Clubs for KS1 and KS2 to help children gain confidence in drawing, developing characters and developing engaging stories and comics which gives them an essential creative outlet outside the school curriculum.

 I can run workshops from Nursery up to Y6, but I can also visit secondary schools, 6th Form colleges, libraries and literary festivals.
 I am a part-time illustration tutor at Chelsea College of Arts and Putney School of Art and Design on their Book Illustration courses.
 I'm very happy to do assemblies and talks too.
 I've even been on Channel 5 news to talk about the importance of reading at bedtime, so I'm certainly not phased by speaking to a crowd!

 Workshops can be catered to individual class needs, usually in class-sized groups.
 For Reception and Y1, after reading some of my books and Q&As, we usually do a creative drawing session which helps them explore their imagination.
 From Y2-Y6 we can look more into character creation, planning a story using methods I use, or making a mini comic, all of which can be developed into longer stories using words and pictures if time allows.
 For the older classes I can also show how a book dummy is made and bring in my first sketches and show how they developed into published stories so they can see and understand the process.

 "A HUGE thank you for coming to PGP.
 You were amazing and pitched each workshop perfectly for the year groups.
 You’ve received lots of wonderful feedback from other staff members and the books are fab!"